vic/flake-aspects/README.md

 linux and macos hosts.
 Note that `alice` prefers to use `nixos`+`homeManager`, while `bob` likes `darwin`+`hjem`.

-The `development-server` is a "usability concern", that configures the exact same development tools on two different OS.
+The `development-server` aspect is a "_usability concern_", it configures the exact same development environment on two different OS.
-When it is applied to a NixOS machine, the `alice.nixos` module will likely configure the alice user, but there is no nixos user for `bob`.
+When applied to a NixOS machine, the `alice.nixos` module will likely configure the alice user, but there is no nixos user for `bob`.

 ```nix